Background pattern

 pertuzumab/trastuzumab

-This product is subject to additional monitoring, which will expedite the detection of new information about its safety.
-You can contribute by reporting any adverse effects you may experience.
-The final part of section 4 includes information on how to report these adverse effects.
+This medicine is subject to additional monitoring.
+This will allow quick identification of new safety information.
+You can help by reporting any side effects you may get.
+The last section of this leaflet includes information on how to report side effects.

-1. What is Phesgo and how is it used
+1. What is Phesgo and what is it used for

-Phesgo is a cancer medication that contains two active principles: pertuzumab and trastuzumab.
+Phesgo is a cancer medicine that contains two active substances: pertuzumab and trastuzumab.

-• Pertuzumab and trastuzumab are “monoclonal antibodies”.
-They are designed to bind to specific targets in cellsknown as “human epidermal growth factor receptor 2”, (HER2).
+• Pertuzumab and trastuzumab are "monoclonal antibodies".
+They are designed to bind to specific targets on cells called "human epidermal growth factor receptor 2" (HER2).

-• HER2 is found in large quantities on the surface of some cancer cells, and stimulates their growth.
+• HER2 is found in large amounts on the surface of some cancer cells, and stimulates their growth.

 • By binding to HER2 on cancer cells, pertuzumab and trastuzumab slow down their growth or destroy them.